Boeing discovers new software problem in 737 Max | DW | 17.01.2020

 The US aerospace giant said it is "keeping our customers and suppliers informed" about the new software issue.
 Aviation regulators have grounded the 737 Max across the globe after two deadly crashes.

-Boeing said on Friday that it had notified the US Federal Aviation Administration (FAA) about a new software issue with the 737 Max airplanes.
+Boeing said on Friday that it had notified the US Federal Aviation Administration (FAA) about a new software issue with the 737 Max airplane.

 The issue concerns software that verifies whether monitors tracking key systems of the aircraft are operating properly.